MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/soviewportregion.md

 ![SoViewportRegion](/images/tutorials/basicmechanics/E6_5.png "SoViewportRegion")

-The `SoViewportRegion` module allows to define the X- and Y-position and the width and height of the image in the `SoRenderArea` module.
+The `SoViewportRegion` module allows to define the x- and y-position and the width and height of the image in the `SoRenderArea` module.

 Values can be in pixels or as fractions from 0 to 1: